lorenzo-rovigatti/pyrla/README.md

 	* `Relaunch`: if True relaunch jobs that return non-zero exit codes.
 Note that only the `Execute` command gets re-launched.
 	* `ContemporaryJobs`: maximum number of jobs to be executed together.
 This key may not contain expressions or list of values.
 If 0 then no max will be set.
 Defaults to 0.
 	* `WaitingTime`: waiting time (in seconds) between job launches.
 Defaults to 2 seconds.
 	* `Subdirectories`: one or more directories (separated by spaces) to be created from each job under the DirectoryStructure folder.
-An example: Subdirectories = confs sus/special wil create two folders under the job's working directory (determined by DirectoryStructure): confs and sus.
+An example: `Subdirectories = confs sus/special` will create two folders under the job's working directory (determined by `DirectoryStructure``): confs and sus.
 In addition, a directory called "special" under the sus folder will be created.
 	* `Times`: how many times the jobs must be executed.
 	* `InputSeparator`: a character or a string which is used to separate keys from values in the input file (the CopyFrom one).
 Default is the equal sign '='.
 	* `Exclusive`: if True, no more than one job per directory can be executed.